Ninjutsu: History

 Spying in Japan dates as far back as Prince Shōtoku (572–622).
-According to Shōninki, the first open usage of ninjutsu during a military campaign was in the Genpei War, when Minamoto no Kuro Yoshitsune chose warriors to serve as shinobi(ninja) during a battle.
+According to Shōninki, the first open usage of ninjutsu during a military campaign was in the Genpei War, when Minamoto no Kuro Yoshitsune chose warriors to serve as shinobi (ninja) during a battle.
 This manuscript goes on to say that during the Kenmu era, Kusunoki Masashige frequently used ninjutsu.
 According to footnotes in this manuscript, the Genpei War lasted from 1180 to 1185, and the Kenmu Restoration occurred between 1333 and 1336.

-The history of Ninjitsu school recorded around the 12th century, when Daisuke Togakure and Kain Doshi formalized the teaching of Chinese and native Japanese guerilla tactics to which somewhat considered as counter-culture of the time.
-As a samurai, Daisuke lost his lands and title after defeated in a regional conflict.
-Refused to committed Seppuku, Daisuke travelled to the mountains of southwest Honshu in 1162.
-Here, he met Doshi, a Chinese warrior-monk.
-Daisuke abandon his way of bushido, and worked with Doshi formulate the guerilla art of war called ninjutsu.
-Daisuke's descendants founded the first ninja-ryu, org ninja school, the Togakureryu.
+The history of Ninjutsu schools can be traced to around the 12th century, when Daisuke Togakure and Kain Doshi are said to have formalized the teaching of Chinese and native Japanese guerilla tactics, which were regarded as unconventional at the time.
+As a samurai, Daisuke lost his lands and title after being defeated in a regional conflict.
+After refusing to commit Seppuku, Daisuke travelled to the mountains of southwest Honshu in 1162 where he met Doshi, a Chinese warrior-monk.
+Daisuke abandoned his way of bushido and worked with Doshi to formulate the guerilla art of war called ninjutsu.
+Daisuke's descendants founded the first ninja-ryu, or ninja school, the Togakureryu.

 Ninjutsu proper was most likely developed during the Nanboku-cho period, used by samurai fighting on both sides of the conflict, and was further refined after the Onin War and throughout the Sengoku period, where many rising samurai warlords used ninja to gather intelligence and commit secret raids on their enemies.
 In the chaos following the Onin War, jizamurai from the Kōka and the Iga Province began to engage in guerrilla warfare in order to protect their lands from bandits, rogue yamabushi, and larger samurai forces.
 The jizamurai that lived in Kōka and Iga were self-sufficient and did not answer to the shugo governors of their lands, in which the local samurai of both regions operated as de facto independent confederacies – the Kōka and Iga ikki – and formed an alliance together which persisted until the conquest of Kōka by Oda Nobunaga in 1574 and the conquest of Iga in 1581.

 Many different schools (ryū) have taught their unique versions of ninjutsu.
 An example is the Togakure-ryū, which claims to have been developed after a defeated samurai warrior called Daisuke Togakure escaped to the region of Iga.
 He later came in contact with the warrior-monk Kain Doshi, who taught him a new way of viewing life and the means of survival (ninjutsu).

 Today, the last authentic heir of ninjutsu is Jinichi Kawakami, the 21st head of the Koga Ban family, honorary director of the Ninja Museum of Igaryu, and professor at Mie University, specializing in the research of ninjutsu.
 In 2012, Kawakami chose to be the end of his line of ninjutsu, stating that the art has no practical place in the modern age.